Chaim Nachman Bialik combined in a unique way his personal wish for love and understanding with his people’s desire for a homeland.

 Kitvey Chaim Nachman Bialik (The Writings of Chaim Nachman Bialik), Dvir, 1938.

 Shirim u-fizmonim l-iladim (Poems and Songs for Children), Dvir, 1933.

 Kol kitvey Chaim Nachman Bialik (All the Writings of Chaim Nachman Bialik), Xovevey ha-Shira ha-'ivrit, 1923.

 Shirim (Poems), Tushiyya, 1901.

-Bialik’s poetry has been translated into many languages, among which Arabic, Dutch, English, French, German, Greek, Hungarian, Italian, Polish, Romanian, Russian, Spanish, Turkish and Yiddish.
+Bialik's poetry has been translated into many languages, including Arabic, Dutch, English, French, German, Greek, Hungarian, Italian, Polish, Romanian, Russian, Spanish, Turkish and Yiddish.